mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

   - The `resource` parameter value MUST be an array of strings if there is more than one accepted value.
   - Each returned `resource` value MUST match one of the requested `resource` values according to the rules defined in {{resource-identifier-comparison}}.
   - The returned array MAY contain a strict subset of the requested `resource` values.
-  - The returned array MUST NOT contain duplicate `resource` values, including values that differ only by URI normalization.
+  - The returned array MUST NOT contain duplicate `resource` values, including values that differ only by URI normalization using rules defined in {{resource-identifier-comparison}}.

 ### Client Did Not Request a Resource